majidgaho/assessment/README.md

 Please clone/download the Project

-Using command prompt navigate to the webapp directory of the Project and rum "npm install" and then do "tsc".
+Using command prompt navigate to the webapp directory of the Project and rum "npm install".

 To run the application